TPM Writer’s Guidelines

 We prefer landscape orientation, color, high-resolution, digital image files.

 Our publication is timely, we want human subjects and backgrounds to look modern.
 We also prefer pictures that appeal to a broad audience.

 - Do not add watermarks or your signature, we will credit your work.

 - Please name your photos with location then BY YOUR LAST NAME

 - Photos should be 640 pixels on the longest side

-- At the end of your manuscript add a caption for all your photos.
+- If you want captions for your photos, place them at the end of your manuscript.
 Use the file name to match the picture with the caption.

 2021 Editorial Calendar